au-research/raido/doc/api-integration/api-client-onboarding-guide.md

 * you will be required to make an agreement with the ARDC about your usage of RAiD
 * as part of onboarding
-  * we will create a service-point that identifies your usage of RAiD within your institution
+  * we will create a service-point that identifies your usage of RAiD for
-  * their may be multiple service-points for a single institution
+    your institution

+A description of the relationship between raids, service-points and api-keys can be found in the [permission-model](./permission-model.md).

 # Technical onboarding